← Back to Home

 How FlightComp Works

-From eligibility check to compensation in your account — here's exactly what happens at every step.
+From eligibility check to compensation in your account — here's exactly what happens at every step with the Flight Compensation Kit.

 1